From The Movement of Rings, second in The Movement of Crowns Series

 “Naona!” a startled, aggravated scream pierced through the early morning peace of the four-storied maidservants’ house, ricocheting against the chamber and corridor walls and being answered by the vibrant laugh of a fleeing offender.
 A few of the women in the house, aroused prematurely from their sleep, got up and poked their drowsy heads out of their bedroom doorways to see black tresses, a white nightgown, and bare feet flashing by, the accompanying laughter escaping farther through a third floor hallway and disappearing down a stairwell.

 Seconds later, those bare feet dashed through a side door and outside, taking off through the dewy grass of one of the gardens gracing the grounds of the sprawling estate, leaving behind more women awakening to a spreading commotion.
-Mischievous giggles rode the air on the way across the garden and over to the apothecary’s quarters, where the slender fingers of a tawny hand did not knock before pressing down the front door latch, pushing the door wide open.
+Mischievous giggles rode the air on the way across the garden and over to the apothecary’s quarters, where the slender fingers of a rosy brown hand did not knock before pressing down the front door latch, pushing the door wide open.

 The short, balding man puttering about his quarters’ kitchen paused from his breakfast preparations and turned to look, with a minimal measure of surprise, at the triumphant young woman standing across the way in his sitting room entrance, letting in the chill morning air.
 “What worked?” he asked her.